fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ### COVID-19
 Perhaps you've heard of it.
 You should be aware of and follow the [Bring Back the Pack guidelines and requirements](https://bringbackthepack.unm.edu/).
 Most notably, until told otherwise, we all have to wear masks ALL THE TIME in class.

-I'm adding one additional rule: FOR NOW, NO EATING IN CLASS.
-I know we meet at lunchtime, but especially given our small room, our own safety (and comfort about our safety) have to come first.
-Drinks are fine.
-After the vaccine deadline has passed in late September, we can vote to drop this rule.
+I'm adding one additional rule: Drinks are fine but FOR NOW, PLEASE MINIMIZE EATING IN CLASS.
+I know we meet at lunchtime, but our own safety (and comfort about our safety) have to come first.
+Later on, especially after the vaccine deadline has passed in late September, we can reevaluate.

+If you are not feeling well, DO NOT COME TO CLASS!
+Just let me know via email.
+There is no grade penalty for misssed classes due to illness of any kind.
+If you need to quarantine, and miss several classes, that's fine.
+We'll work it out and I'll help you stay caught up.
+You will still be expected to post reading reflections and submit other work (except for serious illnesses, of course).

 ### Respect
 Our classroom and our university should always be spaces of mutual respect, kindness, and support, without fear of discrimination, harassment, or violence.
 Should you ever need assistance or have concerns about incidents that violate this principle, please access the resources available to you on campus, especially the [LoboRESPECT Advocacy Center](http://loborespect.unm.edu/) and the support services listed on its website .
 Please note that, because UNM faculty, TAs, and GAs are considered "responsible employees" by the Department of Education, any disclosure of gender discrimination (including sexual harassment, sexual misconduct, and sexual violence) made to a faculty member, TA, or GA must be reported by that faculty member, TA, or GA to the university's Title IX coordinator at the [Office of Compliance, Ethics, and Equal Opportunity](https://oeo.unm.edu/title-ix/title-ix-reporting-obligations.html).